HIT226/Assessment-Code-Style-Guide/readme.md

 - Avoid trailing slashes in self-closing elements.
 For example, `<br>`, `<hr>`,`<img>`, and `<input>`
   - i.e.: Avoid this: `<br />` or `<hr />`
 - HTML should validate, online HTML validation is available from the [W3C Markup Validation Service](https://validator.w3.org/)
+- Make sure your site is accessible and highly usable, make use of ARIA attributes

 ### Lean markup